 Add vitamin A retinoid products to help lower your risk of skin cancer.

 Build a complete skin care routine that includes the above products.
-Complete skin care means using well-suited products for the key skin care steps: Cleanse, Correct, Hydrate, and Protect.
+I teach that Complete Skin Care means using well-suited products for the 4 key skin care steps:

 Most skin cancers happen on the face and neck, so getting your facial skin care routine optimized is important.
 Here is my most popular facial skin care routine for people at a higher risk for skin cancer: